lucapette/web/main/content/writing/a-few-words-about-hiring.md

 - When do you think it's a good idea to rewrite a piece of software?
 - What do you like/dislike about technology X?

 You see, those questions look easy but I encourage you to reflect.
 Don't the answers to them represent the person you have in front of you more than a piece of code?

 ## Hiring or rejecting people

-Please be fast.
+Be fast.
 This is one of the things I have learned.
 I have been slow, sometimes I did not even notify people and that is something I am ashamed of.
 It is wrong.
 We need to respect the people that we interview as much as we can.
 Moreover, I try to be as thorough as possible in the actual feedback I share with people: I hate canned answers.
 So I do tell them things along the lines of "Sorry I just liked someone else more than you.
 You were fine".
 And I get quite some good feedback about that.
 And I know why.
 People hate when you lie to them in their face without shame.
 Please note that I do use canned answers in some cases.
 And this cost me a lot of thinking to accept I do need canned answers from time to time.
 So I split my answers in two categories:

 - If both parts invested time in interviews and meeting (no code challenges here!) then I do write personal emails.